estefanialunardi/etl_pipeline_for_a_dance_school/README.md

 The most frequent age group is children.
 40% of students are under 12 years old.
 Adolescents (13 to 17) represent 9% of those enrolled.
 Adults (from 18 to 62 years old) also account for 40% of the total.
 The other 10% are made up of elderly people up to 75 years old.
 <img src="https://user-images.githubusercontent.com/101064720/169437408-e09176e7-072a-4ce9-9837-0ee92ac7f107.gif" width="800" align="center" type="gif">

-Although they are the proportionally most significant age group in the school, children are divided between the courses they most frequent.
+Although they are the proportionally most significant age group in the school, children are divided between the courses they most attend.
 Children's classes have an average of 7 students per class(Éveil, Initiation and Préparatoire).
 Older children also participate in other courses, with teenagers mainly, such as the PBT, Classique 1 and Classique 2.

-Among the courses aimed at all age groups, the classes of Classique Moyen and Classique Intermediére are the most frequented.
+Among the courses aimed at all age groups, the classes of Classique Moyen and Classique Intermediére are the most attended.

 Most students take only one class - children in particular do not tend to take two different courses.
 Proportionally, the Pointes course is the one that most receives students who take more than one class.